ParimalaRanganathV/codingTask/README.md

 To execute, we need to install the needfull thirdparty libraries.
 There is a custom podfile provided to install the needed.

-navigate to cloned/downloaded folder

-and perform Pods Installation(pod install)

-open codingTask.xcworkspace
+Through cocoaPods is best recommended: if no cocoapods installed then perform :$ sudo gem install cocoapods later navigate to cloned/downloaded folder and perform Pods Installation:$ pod install finally,open codingTask.xcworkspace

+or mannualy third party frameworks - GoogleMap, Alamofire and SwiftyJSON need to be imported to the project(not recommended)

 Run the code